Sibel Can: Career beginnings

 At the age of 14 she started her career as a belly dancer.
 She worked as both a belly dancer and a soloist with her father during their tours across Turkey.
 Can, who appeared in the clubs such as Galata Tower and Astorya, accepted Nükhet Duru and Fahrettin Arslan's offer to perform at Maksim Casino at the age of 17.
 Due to Can's minority, the casino became under the threat of closure, and after court proceedings her date of birth was changed to 1964.
 At Maksim Casino she worked with the likes of Muazzez Abacı, Neşe Karaböcek and Emel Sayın.
 In 1987, she released her first album, Günah Bize, which was produced by Kervan Plak.
 Orhan Gencebay helped her with the album's preparations.
 In 1988, she started performing at Maksim Casino as a singer.
 Orhan Gencebay served as the producer for her first albums.

 1990s: Rise to fame

 In the late 1980s and early 1990s, Can released a new album each year and in 1995 she signed a contract with Raks Müzik.
 Her ninth studio album, Bu Devirde, was released in 1997 with its lead single, "Padişah", being written by Serdar Ortaç.
 Following the success of the album, Can released a music video for the lead single, directed by Tayfun Dinçer.
-With the release of this music video Can got a massive fan base and the album topped the selling charts in Turkey.
+With the release of this music video Can got a massive fan base and the album topped the sales charts in Turkey.
 Following this success, Can started to perform at many concerts.
-The artist Kadir Has famously praised her at a business dinner saying: "Sibel, all my money is yours", while President Süleyman Demirel also complimented her by saying: "I swear to God, this girl is valuable".
+Businessman Kadir Has famously praised her at a business dinner saying: "Sibel, all my money is yours", while President Süleyman Demirel commented by saying: "I swear to God, it's all worth it for this girl".